 - 1 1/2 cups whole milk, room temperature

-- 1 pound russet potatoes (roughly 2 large potatoes), peeled and thinly sliced (preferably with a mandoline for even, thin cuts)
+- 1 pound (16 ounces) russet potatoes (roughly 2 large potatoes), peeled and thinly sliced (preferably with a mandoline for even, thin cuts)

 - 1 cup shredded cheddar cheese

-- In a Dutch oven or another wide-bottomed saucepan, melt the butter.
+- In a Dutch oven, another wide-bottomed saucepan, or large deep skillet, melt the butter.
 Add the onion and a big pinch of salt and cook 5 minutes until softened.
 Add the garlic and cook 1 minute.

-- Stir in the flour, salt, and garlic powder until a roux (thick paste) forms.
+- Stir in the flour and salt until a roux (thick paste) forms.
 Gradually whisk in the milk.

 - Bring to a boil.
-Once boiling, add the potatoes.
+Once boiling, turn the heat down to a simmer and add the potatoes.
 Cook covered with a lid for 15-20 minutes or until the potatoes are fork tender, stirring often to prevent burning on the bottom.

-- Stir in the cheese until melted.
+- Stir in the cheese and herbs until melted.
 Serve warm.